thibaulttabarin/BGNN_metadata/gen_metadata_mini/README.md

-# User Branch for Gen_metadata
+# Refactor version of the original code

-This specific folder contained the minimun necessary to start using the generator of metadata for fish
+This specific folder contianed a simplified version of the [original code](https://github.com/hdr-bgnn/drexel_metadata), that suits better the needs of the main BGNN project "the Minnows project".
+Additionally we have refactored the code to improve readability and flexibility.

 # 1- Introduction